verhovsky/cli/docs/content/configuring-npm/package-json.md

 ```

 You can specify either one or both values.
 If you want to provide only a
-url, you can specify the value for "bugs" as a simple string instead of an
+URL, you can specify the value for "bugs" as a simple string instead of an
 object.

-If a url is provided, it will be used by the `npm bugs` command.
+If a URL is provided, it will be used by the `npm bugs` command.

 ### license